Ajsforlife/MechaCar_Statistical_Analysis/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+The manufacturaing data meets the design specifications for all manufacturing lots in total with a bariance of 62.3 which is under 100 pounds per square inch.
+However only lots 1 and 2 meet the design specifications for being under 100 pounds per square inch and lot 3 is well over 100 pounds per square inch.
+This is because the Mean and Median PSI for lot 3 are lower skewing the bell cruve data in lot 3 to the left.

 ## T-Tests on Suspension Coils

 ![image4](https://github.com/Ajsforlife/MechaCar_Statistical_Analysis/blob/main/challenge_pics/deliverable%203.png)

+### Summary of T-tests

+In Lot1 T-test the null hypothesis cannot be rejected because the P-value is much higher then .05 (1.0) meaning that the two means are statistically similar.

+In Lot2 T-test the null hypothesis cannot be rejected because the P-value is much higher then .05 (.6072) meaning that the two means are statistically similar.

+In Lot 3 T-test the null hypothesis can be rejected because the P-value is below .05 (.04168) meaning that the two means are no statistically similar.

 ## Study Design: MechaCar vs Competition